forestgagnon/ravager/README.md

 It makes a ton of requests.
 It also tries not to suck.

-Basic load generating functionality behind a simple CLI interface.
+Basic load generating functionality behind a simple CLI.
 No byzantine config files or complex setup.

 The output gives you counts of each status code, and the effective requests-per-second (`rps`) while it is running.
 The logs are structured JSON.